briandrum/codes.forchagrin.com/committees-boards-and-commissions.md

 Erinn Grube   | Member | <small>Appointed by Council president to a one-year term ending Dec 31, 2026</small>

 ### Safety Committee

+The Safety Committee shall oversee matters related to the protection of public health, safety, and welfare.
+Its responsibilities include policy review and recommendations for the Police, Fire, and Emergency Medical Services, as well as coordination on emergency preparedness and public event safety.
+The committee may review and propose measures concerning traffic and pedestrian safety, building and fire codes, and the use of safety-related technologies and communications systems.

  Name            | Role   | Term
 -----------------|--------|-------------------------------------------------------------------------------------